FWM#: 459 (Supersedes 040 FW 2, 06/29/00, FWM 357)

 C. When establishing any geographic site name, follow the standards and requirements of the U.S. Board on Geographic Names.

 For information on the specific content of this chapter, contact the Division of Realty.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.